tokern/dbaudit/README.md

 # Next Steps
 Visit http://localhost:3145 to start using the application.

-Visit Getting Started documentation to start using Bastion to protect databases.
+# Documentation
+Visit [Bastion documentation](https://tokern.io/docs/bastion) to deploy and use in production to protect databases in AWS, GCP or your data center.

+Visit [Bastion - Database Privileged Access Management](https://tokern.io/bastion) page for features and use cases.